-Chart 77: Social Norms: Past 30-Day Chewing Tobacco Use (Grades 6 and 8, and 10 and 12, Females and Males)
+Chart 77: Social Norms: Past 30-Day Chewing Tobacco Use (Grades 6 and 8, 10 and 12, Females and Males)

-The percentage of Wyoming students who thought that most students in their school chewed tobacco at least once in the past 30 days.
+The percentage of Wyoming students who thought that most students in their school used chewing tobacco at least once in the past 30 days.

-Chart 78: Social Norms: Past 30-Day Chewing Tobacco Use (Grades 6 and 8, and 10 and 12, Race/Ethnicity)
+Chart 78: Social Norms: Past 30-Day Chewing Tobacco Use (Race/Ethnicity)

-The percentage of Wyoming students who thought that most students in their school chewed tobacco at least once in the past 30 days.
+The percentage of Wyoming students who thought that most students in their school used chewing tobacco at least once in the past 30 days.